Skip to Content

 This show examined the diverse movements that have shaped Canadian art history, featuring selections from the Town’s Permanent Art Collection including the culturally significant Helson Gift.

-Photo: Sydney Drum, Untitled (detail) Print
+Photo: Sydney Drum, Untitled (detail), Print

 Contact Us